 Import the Calendly Webhook Subscription Collection

-- Download the Testing with Act-On Postman Collection from here.
+- Download the Testing with Act-On Postman Collection from this download link.

 - In Postman, click on the "Import" button in the top-left corner: